 Supporting people with learning disabilities

-Our Shared Lives carers provide services to people with learning disabilities in the carer's home.
+Our Shared Lives carers provide services to people with learning disabilities and/or mental health needs and older people in the carer's home.

 The scheme matches the personality, lifestyle, skills and knowledge of the carer to meet the needs of the person wanting to join the scheme.
 We support the carer and carry out regular support and monitoring visits to ensure that both parties are happy and safe.